Birational geometry of smooth families of varieties admitting good minimal models: Introduction and main results

 \begin{quote} $(**)$ There are $k\in \bN$, a pseudo-effective line bundle $\sB$ and a line bundle $\sL$ on $B$, with $(\sL \otimes \sB) \subseteq \big( \Omega^1_B(\log D) \big)^{\otimes k}$, such that $\kappa(\sL) \geq \Var(f_U)$. \end{quote}

 Clearly $(**)$ is equivalent to $(*)$ when variation is maximal, in which case the result is due to~\cite{PS15}, and~\cite{Vie-Zuo01} when the base is of dimension one.
-But, as it is shown in~\cite{Taj18} and~\cite{PS15}, the discrepancy between the two statements poses a major obstacle in proving Kebekus-Kov\'acs Conjecture in its full generality.
+But, as it is shown in~\cite{Taj18} and~\cite[Subsect.~4.3]{PS15}, the discrepancy between $(*)$ and $(**)$ poses a major obstacle in proving Kebekus-Kov\'acs Conjecture in its full generality.
 In this paper we close this gap and prove the following result.

 \begin{theorem} Let $f_U: U\to V$ be a smooth, projective and non-birationally isotrivial morphism of smooth quasi-projective varieties $U$ and $V$ with positive relative dimension.
 Let $(B,D)$ be a smooth compactification of $V$.
 If the fibers of $f_U$ have good minimal models, then there exist $k \in \bN$ and an invertible subsheaf $\sL \subseteq \big( \Omega^1_B(\log D) \big)^{\otimes k}$ such that $\kappa(B, \sL) \geq \Var(f_U)$. \end{theorem}